microsoft/VisualTrueType/pypi.md

 VTTCompilePy is a Python extension built using Cython.
 It provides streamlined bindings for various compilers from Visual TrueType.

-DWriteShapePy was developed to support a Python based font development environment.
+VTTCompilePy was developed to support a Python based font development environment.
+In addition to the Python interface, a command line interface is also installed.
+Usage is available with "vttcompilepy --help".

 ### Example